Khur0o/freeCodeCamp-Responsive-Web-Design-Project/README.md

 07
 Typography is the art of styling your text to be easily readable and suit its purpose.
 In this course, you'll use typography to build a nutrition label webpage.
 You'll learn how to style text, adjust line height, and position your text using CSS.

+08
+Accessibility is making your webpage easy for all people to use – even people with disabilities.
+In this course, you'll build a quiz webpage.
+You'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.

+09
+You can use CSS pseudo selectors to change specific HTML elements.
+In this course, you'll build a balance sheet using pseudo selectors.
+You'll learn how to change the style of an element when you hover over it with your mouse, and trigger other events on your webpage.

+10
+Mastering CSS positioning is essential for creating visually appealing and responsive web layouts In this course, you will build a cat painting.
+You'll learn about how to work with absolute positioning, the z-index property, and the transform property.

+11
+Responsive Design tells your webpage how it should look on different-sized screens.
+In this course, you'll use CSS and responsive design to code a piano.
+You'll also learn more about media queries and pseudo selectors.